NeffIsBack/hacklu-2025/intro/INTRO.md

 - **SYSVOL**: This share contains files that are used for domain management, such as group policies (GPOs) and logon scripts

 And now the interesting one:
-- **IT-Deployment**: So far we don't have READ access, but there are likely interesting files in this share.
-From an attacker perspective, access to this share could either have privileged groups like Domain Admins or perhaps **computer accounts** that need the access for the deployment process.
+- **IT-Deployment**: So far we don't have READ access, but there could be interesting files in this share.
+As the name suggests, this share may be used by the IT department to deploy software or updates to computers in the domain.
+Therefore, admins and possibly **computer accounts** might have access to this share.

 ### 3. LDAP Enumeration
-Let us get more information using the LDAP protocol.
+Let's find out more using the LDAP protocol.
 With the commands `--users` and `--groups`, we can enumerate all users and groups in the domain.
 Specifying a specific group after the `--group` option will enumerate the members of that group.
-Two quick commands and we get the list of all domain users and the members of the Domain Administrators group:
+Two quick commands and we get the list of all domain users and the members of the Domain Admins group:

 <img src="assets/ldap-enumeration.png" alt="LDAP Enumeration" width="1450"/>

-Enumerating LDAP can pose very valuable as most of the attributes in Active Directory are world readable.
-Not only user and group relations are available, but also information about other Active Directory services are written to LDAP.
-For example if Active Directory Certificate Services (AD CS) or Microsoft Endpoint Configuration Manager (MECM, formerly SCCM) are deployed, there will be traces in LDAP.
+Enumerating LDAP can be very useful, as most of the attributes in Active Directory are readable by anyone.
+Not only are user and group relations available, but information about other Active Directory services is also written to LDAP.
+For example, if Active Directory Certificate Services (AD CS) or Microsoft Endpoint Configuration Manager (MECM, formerly SCCM) are deployed, traces will be left in LDAP.

-All of this functionality are LDAP queries in the background.
-Therefore, you can also query all attributes manually, like this:
+All of this functionality relies on LDAP queries in the background.
+Therefore, you can query all attributes manually as follows:
 ```bash
 nxc ldap <ip> -u donald.duck -p 'Daisy4Ever!' --query "(sAMAccountName=donald.duck)" ""
 ```

 **You should have found the first part of the flag by now.**

 Another very interesting attribute of the domain is the **ms-DS-MachineAccountQuota**.
-This attribute defines how many computer accounts a low privileged user can create in the domain.
-By default, this is set to 10 and means that any authenticated user can create up to 10 computer accounts in the domain.
-There is a separate module in NetExec to query this attribute:
+This attribute defines the number of computer accounts that a low-privileged user can create in the domain.
+By default, this value is set to 10, meaning that any authenticated user can create up to 10 computer accounts in the domain.
+There is a separate NetExec module to query this attribute:
 ```bash
 nxc ldap <ip> -u donald.duck -p 'Daisy4Ever!' -M maq
 ```

 <img src="assets/ldap-maq.png" alt="Retrieve the Machine Account Quota" width="1140"/>

-Do you remember the IT-Deployment share we found earlier?
-It might very well be that computer accounts have access to this share.
-If we can create a computer account, we might be able to access the share and find more interesting information.
-Creating a computer account is very easy with the `add-computer` module.
-We will need to provide name and a password for the new computer account.
-You can see all options with the `--options` option:
+Do you remember the IT-Deployment share that we found earlier?
+It's possible that computer accounts have access to it.
+If we create a computer account, we may be able to access the share and find more interesting information.
+Creating a computer account is very easy using the `add-computer` module.
+We will need to provide a name and a password for the new computer account.
+You can view all the options using the `--options` parameter:

 ```bash
 nxc ldap <ip> -u donald.duck -p 'Daisy4Ever!' -M add-computer --options
 nxc ldap <ip> -u donald.duck -p 'Daisy4Ever!' -M add-computer -o NAME="NEWPC" PASSWORD="test1234"  # beautiful password, I know